 One Last Note

-When painting with light colors, it may be a good idea to blot the drawn on lines lines with a kneaded eraser to lighten them somewhat.
+When painting with light colours, it may be a good idea to blot the drawn on lines lines with a kneaded eraser to lighten them somewhat.
 You can also erase lines that you don’t think you will need.

 If you are using oil paint, it’s a good idea to spray any graphite lines with fixative to prevent bleed through.